Internet Matters

 Supporting pre-schoolers online

-Talk to your child about what the internet is and explore it together so you can show them all the great fun and educational things they can do.
-Reassure them that if they see anything upsetting, they should come and talk to you.
+Talk to your child about what the internet is and explore it together.
+Show them all the good things they can do.
+And keeping telling them that if they see anything upsetting, they should come and talk to you.

 Keep devices out of reach and set passwords on all your devices and don’t share them.
-Then you’ll know when and where your child is accessing the internet.
-Also, use passwords to make sure they’re not making additional purchases when they’re playing games or using apps.
+Then you can ensure you’re in control of when your young child can access the internet.
+Passwords can also help avoid accidental purchases when they’re playing games or using apps.

 Choose safe, fun and educational sites and apps for your child.
 Use age ratings in the app stores to check suitability.
-Make use of video, learning and gaming platforms and services designed with children in mind like YouTube Kids, Sky Kids, BBC iPlayerKids, and Nick Jr. See our Top kids TV apps for safer viewing for more advice.
+Make use of video, learning platforms and video games or services designed with children in mind.
+Browse our skill building apps for inspiration.

 Activate parental controls on your home broadband.
 Most Internet-enabled devices also offer parental controls.
-For example, Microsoft Windows, Apple iOS, and Google’s Android all offer ways to control the apps and sites your child can visit.
-These controls can also keep them from seeing inappropriate videos and other content.
+For example, you can set controls on iPads and other tablets.
+Popular apps and platforms also have in-built content controls, which can keep them from seeing inappropriate videos and other content.

 It’s never too early to start setting boundaries.
 Set some rules about how they use connected technology, including which apps and sites they can use and how long they can spend on them.
 We’ve created a family agreement template that you can use to get started.